Learn from Advent of Vue 2022

 - Composition API calls are also not sensitive to call order and can be conditional.

 - Vue’s runtime reactivity system automatically collects reactive dependencies used in computed properties and watchers.
+(It tracks dependencies for reactive variables and recomputes only when necessary.
+There is no need for manual low level performance tuning like

-- No need to manually cache callback functions to avoid unnecessary child updates.
+in React.) - No need to manually cache callback functions to avoid unnecessary child updates.

 // useCounter.js